 Your Fishing System supports Universal Sonar 2, a state-of-the-art, integrated and protected transducer that is built into the lower unit of Minnkota trolling motors.
 With Universal Sonar 2, all wiring is concealed inside the indestructible composite shaft-out of sight and out of harm's way, with no clamps, ties, or exposed wires.
-Universal Sonar 2 features new temperature sensing and the performance of DualBeam PLUSTM technology (available with all Humminbird® DualBeam PLUSTM models).
+Universal Sonar 2 features new temperature sensing and the performance of DualBeam PLUSTM technology.
 An expanded view and greater bottom detail gives you a totally new perspective of the water below, along with optimal sonar performance to help you find fish.